gocd/developer.go.cd/source/writing_go_plugins/authentication/authentication_plugin_overview.md

 ## Overview of authentication plugins

-Go's user documentation has an overview of [authentication plugins](https://docs.gocd.org/current/extension_points/authentication_extension.html).
+Go's user documentation has an overview of authentication plugins.

+### Note

+The Authorization Plugin endpoint was introduced as an extension to the existing Authentication Plugin endpoint.
+With this, the Authentication Plugin endpoint is deprecated as of 17.5.0.
+Support for this extension will be removed in 18.1 (scheduled to be release in January 2018).
+Plugin developers are encouraged to migrate their plugins to use the new Authorization Extension Point.

 Writing a authentication plugin:
 * [JSON API - Message based](json_message_based_authentication_extension.md)